 There are two types of fit tests: qualitative and quantitative.

-We're proud to offer both of these tests to the Midland & Odessa, TX areas.
+We're proud to offer both of these tests to the West Odessa, Odessa & Midland, TX areas.
 Contact our team today to register!

 This test uses a pass/fail method and the user's senses of taste and smell.
 However, it does not measure just how much of something is leaking.
 And furthermore, the sole condition for passing or failing is whether the user detects a leak into their face piece.
 The four qualitative fit test methods approved by OSHA are the following: